 4) restricting which mobile applications may be installed.

-That’s great advice for any organization, large or small, across any industry and Accellion secure file sharing can help meet all of these recommendations.
+That’s great advice for any organization, large or small, across any industry and Accellion secure file transfer can help meet all of these recommendations.
 Because, while no one wants to imagine leaving behind their trusted phone, we all know that anyone can make a mistake.